KnowledgeHut-AWS/katacoda-labs/devops-bootcamp/python-101/step6.md

 `pip install -c constraints.txt`

 “Wheel” is a built, archive format that can greatly speed installation compared to building and installing from source archives. `pip` prefers Wheels where they are available.
-To install from a wheel
+To install from a wheel type to the location of `.whl` file `example_pkg_kh/dist` directory for example:

-`pip install my_example_project/dist/example_pkg_kh-0.0.1-py3-none-any.whl`{{execute}}
+`pip install my_example_project/dist/example_pkg_kh-anadi-0.0.1-py3-none-any.whl`

 For the cases where wheels are not available, pip offers pip wheel as a convenience, to build wheels for all your requirements and dependencies.